oboroc/abovertc/README.md

 The only problem I had with it is that all the drivers I could find online didn't include support for RTC.
 I finally found a driver distribution that did have RTC driver in it.
-It was available in file intel_above_board_v40a.zip available [here](https://vetusware.com/download/Intel%20Above%20Board%204/?id=6149).
+It was in file intel_above_board_v40a.zip available [here](https://vetusware.com/download/Intel%20Above%20Board%204/?id=6149).
 I shared the good news with fellow enthusiasts [here](http://www.vcfed.org/forum/showthread.php?76141-Need-help-with-RTC-on-Intel-Above-Board-PS-PC&p=631392#post631392).